Sometimes democracy fails us. Sometimes you pick a good leader, and they have a strong start. Then, slowly, their own nature gets the better of them.

 Sometimes we don’t like something that the bees are doing so to change their behavior, we control the throne.

-4 Circumstances Under Which to Requeen a Hive
+4 Circumstances why Requeening a Hive is Good

 Maintain Strong Populations

 When she runs out of sperm, she can’t fertilize her eggs.
-Unfertilized eggs hatch into drones, and drones do nothing for the hive, though they are important for the overall survival of the bee species.
+Unfertilized eggs hatch into drones, and drones do nothing for the hive.
+However, they are important for the overall survival of the bee species.
 Without worker bees, the colony dies.

 Commercial beekeepers need to keep the colonies strong.
-If you aim to provide pollinator services, the size of the colony is more important than the number of colonies you have.
+If you aim to provide pollinator services, the size of the colony is more important than the number of colonies.

 If you are in the business of honey production, you definitely need more foragers.

-A hobbyist who is simply fascinated by the six-legged visitors to the garden wouldn’t need to requeen that often.
+A hobbyist in fascination with the six-legged visitors to the garden wouldn’t need to requeen that often.